susank2/Learning-Documentation/learning_notes.md

 Personal insights or reflections:
 Watching each part of the CPU work in real-time helped me understand how complex instructions are processed.
 It made everything I’ve learned about CPUs much clearer and more interesting.
 I tried changing some numbers myself in the Program Counter and watched how the CPU reacted differently.
-All this hands-on practice helped me understand things much better than before.
+Feedback: This hands-on practice assignment helped me understand things much better than before.
 Now, I can picture how CPUs work when I read about them.
+I also learned how to use Github and document my work.